-- 5. Stakeholders recognize the dignity of every person.
-Their behavior and words show respect and consideration they have for people. - 6.
-Stakeholders establish healthy relationships with young people regardless of their age, gender, ethnicity, sexual orientation, socioeconomic status and / or any physical or cognitive deficits.
-And with adults, they have no discriminatory attitudes because of their marital status, political affiliation or their opinions. - 7.
-Stakeholders ensure that every person has access to resources and services despite handicaps or deficits that may affect some people.
+- 5. Ministers respect the dignity of every person.
+Their behaviour and words should demonstrate respect and consideration for people. - 6.
+Ministers establish healthy relationships with young people regardless of their age, gender, ethnicity, sexual orientation, socioeconomic status and / or any physical or cognitive deficits.
+Furthermore, with adults, they do not discriminate on the grounds of marital status, political affiliation or opinions. - 7.
+Ministers ensure that every person has access to resources and services despite handicaps or deficits that may affect some people.